-The District was created by order of the TCEQ, effective January 23, 2017, confirmed pursuant to an election held within the District on May 6, 2017, and operates under Chapters 49 and 54, Texas Water Code, as amended, and the general statutes of Texas applicable to municipal utility districts
+The District was created by order of the TCEQ, effective December 21, 2007, confirmed pursuant to an election held within the District on May 11, 2013, and operates under Chapters 49 and 54, Texas Water Code, as amended.

 The District was created to provide water, wastewater and drainage services to the property within the District currently being developed as a mixed-use development.
 The District has entered into utility construction agreements with the Developer in order to facilitate the construction of water, wastewater and drainage facilities to serve property within its boundary.